GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 We are going to build our system following these guidelines (appropriate reasons for each choice will be given in the next sections):

-1. Our application will be implemented using a three-tier architecture as it is the most suitable(this point will be clear in the next steps) and maintainable one for our system.
+1. Our application will be implemented using a three-tier architecture for each application, as it is the most suitable(this point will be clear in the next steps) and maintainable one for our system.

 2. For the mobile application the client side will be light-weighted, with only the presentation layer as there's no need to perform any kind of data manipulation on the user's mobile phone.